TalosSources/digital_musicology_homework_2/observations.md

 11. It seems that human performance is almost twice as fast as original one (it seems that bar 8 in original midi corresponds to bar 16 in performances, bar 19 to bar 33 and bar 39, see `Hou06M.mid`, `JeonH06.mid`).
 12. Smooth velocity transitioning between bars with "volume marks" (p and pp, for example) (for example, check bar 20-21 transitioning in midi and 33-36 in `Hou06M.mid`, 39-42 in `JeonH06.mid`)
+13. Check if there is correlation between duration of notes and velocity?

 # OLD STUFF